Megachirella: Classification

 Megachirella was discovered in the Dont Formation of the area of Braies, in South Tyrol, and described in 2003.
 It was classified as a member of Lepidosauromorpha, the clade of reptiles that includes lizards, snakes, the tuatara and their closest extinct relatives, at the time.
 In particular, the fossils show some similarities, mainly in the skull, with some primitive forms such as the Eolacertilia.
 A phylogenetics analysis in 2013 confirmed that it was a lepidosauromorph closely related to the crown group Lepidosauria.

 A study in 2018, led by Tiago R. Simōes from the University of Alberta, found that Megachirella was a stem-squamate, making it the oldest known member of the order Squamata, the order that includes lizards, snakes and amphisbaenians (worm lizards).
 The study was conducted by performing high-resolution microfocus X-ray computed tomography (micro-CT) scans on the fossil specimen of Megachirella to gather detailed data about its anatomy.
 This data was then compared with a phylogenetic dataset combining the morphological and molecular data of 129 extant (living) and extinct reptilian taxa.
 The comparison revealed Megachirella had certain features that are unique to squamates.
 The study also found that geckoes are the earliest crown group squamates, not iguanians.
 However, a 2021 study found the genus to be a lepidosaur of uncertain position, in a polytomy with Squamata and Rhynchocephalia.
+In 2025, Marke and colleagues recovered Megachirella as a basal lepidosauromorph within a clade that includes Fraxinisaura and Marmoretta.